Radiation Treatment for Gynecologic Cancers

 - Radiation therapy for gynecologic cancers can affect a woman’s fertility.
 Talk to your oncology team about options for fertility preservation if this is a concern.

 - Radiation fields that include the uterus can decrease the size and elasticity of the uterus, increasing the risk of miscarriage or preterm birth.
-Women who become pregnant should be sure their obstetrician knows your treatment history and is comfortable caring for a high-risk pregnancy.
+Women who become pregnant should be sure their obstetrician knows your treatment history, and is comfortable caring for a high-risk pregnancy.

 - After radiation treatment to the pelvic area, scar tissue forms in the vagina and the tissue becomes less elastic and dry.
 There may be some shrinking of the vagina and vaginal opening.
 Scarring of the vaginal tissue can result in "adhesions", or areas where scar tissue forms, sealing the sides of the vaginal together.
-This can make it difficult for the doctor to perform vaginal exams and makes sexual intercourse difficult and uncomfortable.
+This can make it difficult for the healthcare provider to perform vaginal exams and makes sexual intercourse difficult and uncomfortable.
 Your oncology team will teach you to use vaginal dilators to reduce the severity of this side effect.

-- Damage to the drainage (lymphatic) system in the area can lead to a chronic swelling, called lymphedema, which can occur at any time after treatment.
+- Damage to the drainage (lymphatic) system in the area can lead to a chronic swelling called lymphedema, which can occur at any time after treatment.
 Learn about lymphedema risk reduction.
 Notify your healthcare provider if you develop any swelling in the legs or pelvis.
 A survivor with lymphedema who develops pain or redness in the leg(s), especially with fever, should be evaluated right away, as these signs may indicate infection.

 After treatment, talk with your oncology team about receiving a survivorship care plan, which can help you manage the transition to survivorship and learn about life after cancer.
 You can create your own survivorship care plan using the OncoLife Survivorship Care Plan.